If you love mushrooms and have always been fascinated by the way they grow, it’s time to take the next step and grow your own.

 More into the yellow variety?
 These vibrant mushrooms (Pleurotus citrinopileatus) have a brightly colored hue that makes a great accent or focal point in your indoor garden space – you can’t miss it!

-It includes everything you’ll need – a sterilized sawdust block that’s inoculated with a strong strain of mycelium that’s ready to grow, a spray bottle, humidity tent, and full instructions.
+It includes everything you’ll need – a sterilized sawdust block that’s inoculated with a strong strain of mycelium that’s ready to grow and full instructions.

 With this kit, you can expect to produce about two pounds of yellow oyster fungi ready for harvest over the course of two to three months.